Recognition of same-sex unions in Monaco: Cohabitation agreements

 The legislative process leading to the recognition of same-sex couples started in the early 2010s.
 In November 2010, an interview mentioned that Jean-Charles Gardetto, a member of the National Council and lawyer, was preparing a draft bill intending to legally define cohabitation, either for different-sex or for same-sex couples.
 On 18 June 2013, the opposition Union Monégasque party submitted a bill to Parliament to establish gender-neutral cohabitation agreements.
 The bill was immediately sent to the Women and Family Rights Commission for consideration.
 In July 2015, the commission's president said that debate on the bill would begin in late 2015.
-Originally submitted as pacte de vie commune, the bill was amended to establish a "cohabitation agreement" (contrat de vie commune, /fr/; Monégasque: cuntratu de vita cumüne, /lij/).
+Originally submitted as pacte de vie commune, the bill was amended to establish a "cohabitation agreement" (contrat de vie commune, /fr/; cuntratu de vita cumüne, /lij/).
 The bill's rapporteur, Jean-Louis Grinda, submitted his report on 7 September 2016.
-It noted that the Monegasque administration has recognised concubinage since 2008, and that the European Court of Human Rights considers non-recognition of same-sex relationships to be contrary to the European Convention on Human Rights as per its ruling in Oliari and Others v Italy.
+It noted that the Monegasque administration has recognised concubinage since 2008, and that the European Court of Human Rights (ECHR) considers non-recognition of same-sex relationships to be contrary to the European Convention on Human Rights as per its ruling in Oliari and Others v Italy.
 On 27 October 2016, the National Council unanimously approved a resolution mandating the Council of Government to draft a bill recognizing same-sex unions.
 On 27 April 2017, the Council responded positively to the proposal, and said it would introduce a draft law by April 2018 following the February 2018 elections.

 The cohabitation agreement bill was introduced to the National Council on 16 April 2018.
-Under the bill, cohabiting same-sex and opposite-sex couples would be considered on par with siblings for inheritance tax but not at the same level as married couples.
+Under the bill, cohabiting same-sex and opposite-sex couples would be considered on par with siblings for inheritance tax, but not at the same level as married couples.
 The agreement, which is open to siblings and parents and children as well, also provides an enumerated set of property and social security rights, and reciprocal obligations.
-The contrat is signed in front of a notary and then deposited at a public registry.
-The agreement provides some but not all of the rights of marriage.
+The agreement is signed in front of a notary and then deposited at a public registry.
+It provides some but not all of the rights of marriage.
 For example, a foreign partner is not eligible for Monegasque citizenship, and both partners cannot share the same surname.
 On 4 December 2019, the National Council approved the bill in a unanimous 22–0 vote.